Bacolod-Kalawi

-Bacolod-Kalawi, officially the Municipality of Bacolod-Kalawi (Maranao and Iranun: Inged a Bacolod-Kalawi; Bayan ng Bacolod-Kalawi), is a 3rd class municipality in the province of Lanao del Sur, Philippines.
+Bacolod-Kalawi, officially the Municipality of Bacolod-Kalawi (Maranao and Iranun: Inged a Bacolod-Kalawi; Bayan ng Bacolod-Kalawi), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 23,129 people.

 Formerly known as Bacolod Grande, it was changed into its present name by virtue of Muslim Mindanao Autonomy Act No. 32 in 1994.